DECO3801-Segfault-Coredump/atlas_data_raw/README.md

     - CC Attribution-NonCommercial-NoDerivs
     - https://sketchfab.com/3d-models/brisbane-city-scania-l94ub-bus-rhd-8f41b49ba5344d3a8391a4c0d144d8e8
     - TODO see if we can get a derivs licence to strip the interior
-- Train model by Jotrain
+- EMU train model by Jotrain
     - CC Attribution-NonCommercial
     - https://sketchfab.com/3d-models/queensland-rail-emu-low-poly-47f3a898ef624ec59bc29b0a3f6c23c1
 - Ferry model